 Take full advantage of everything that the College of Lake County has to offer!
 Get involved in student clubs, organizations, leadership training, athletics, performance groups and more.
 By becoming active in campus life, you will learn new things, help bring about positive change and make lots of new friends.
 And research shows that students’ time management skills, overall satisfaction and GPA often improve when they are active in student activities and campus life.

 At CLC, you will find a huge variety of educational, social, cultural and recreational opportunities to choose from, including more than 40 active clubs and organizations.
 When you get involved in student activities you’ll acquire the resume-building skills in teamwork and leadership that employers and transfer colleges are looking for.
-In addition to clubs, you’ll find many opportunities through the Student Government Association (Student Senate), Program Board (which plans events on campus), The Chronicle (student newspaper), CLC Radio, Emerging Leaders Program and Phi Theta Kappa (honors society).
+In addition to clubs, you’ll find many opportunities through the Student Government Association (Student Senate), Program Board (which plans events on campus), The Chronicle (student newspaper), Lancer Radio, Campus Leaders for Community Service and Phi Theta Kappa (honors society).